bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">is_thumbnail (optional)</div>

-[Boolean](#boolean) Flag for identifying whether the image is used as the product's thumbnail.
+Boolean: Flag for identifying whether the image is used as the product's thumbnail.

 </p>
 <div class="param">sort_order (optional)</div>

-[Integer](#integer) The order in which the image will be displayed on the product page.
+Integer: The order in which the image will be displayed on the product page.
 Higher integers give the image a lower priority.
 When updating, if the image is given a lower priority, all images with a `sort_order` the same as or greater than the image's new `sort_order` value will have their `sort_order`s reordered.

 </p>
 <div class="param">description (optional)</div>

-[String](#string) The description for the image.
+String: The description for the image.

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The unique numeric ID of the image; increments sequentially.
+Integer: The unique numeric ID of the image; increments sequentially.

 </p>
 <div class="param">product_id (optional)</div>

-[Integer](#integer) The unique numeric identifier for the product with which the image is associated.
+Integer: The unique numeric identifier for the product with which the image is associated.

 </p>
 <div class="param">image_file (optional)</div>

-[String](#string) The local path to the original image file uploaded to BigCommerce.
+String: The local path to the original image file uploaded to BigCommerce.

 </p>
 <div class="param">url_zoom (optional)</div>

-[String](#string) The zoom URL for this image.
+String: The zoom URL for this image.
 By default, this is used as the zoom image on product pages when zoom images are enabled.

 </p>
 <div class="param">url_standard (optional)</div>

-[String](#string) The standard URL for this image.
+String: The standard URL for this image.
 By default, this is used for product-page images.

 </p>
 <div class="param">url_thumbnail (optional)</div>

-[String](#string) The thumbnail URL for this image.
+String: The thumbnail URL for this image.
 By default, this is the image size used on the category page and in side panels.

 </p>
 <div class="param">url_tiny (optional)</div>

-[String](#string) The tiny URL for this image.
+String: The tiny URL for this image.
 By default, this is the image size used for thumbnails beneath the product image on a product page.

 </div>